 There are three different types of buffers:

-thread compression.
-Each buffer has a unique ID number (1-255) and can exist only once.
+buffer has a unique ID number (1-255) and can exist only once.
+Some buffers are

-Some buffers are allocated during session initialization, others are allocated when
+allocated during session initialization, others are allocated when required.

-specified by a profile parameter.
-For a complete list of such buffers, see the profile
+can be specified by a profile parameter.
+For a complete list of such buffers,

 In a thread environment, fixed buffers are allocated from the low end of the thread only.
 In contrast to variable buffers, fixed buffers cannot be moved relatively to the thread and their size cannot be increased or decreased.